|Geographic coverage||UK, Regional|

 - Regional Jobs and Hours

 - Subregional Productivity: Labour Productivity (GVA per hour worked and GVA per filled job) indices by Local Enterprise Partnership

-- Subregional Productivity: Labour Productivity (GVA per hour worked and GVA per filled job) indices by UK NUTS2, NUTS3 subregions and City regions
+- Subregional Productivity: Labour Productivity (GVA per hour worked and GVA per filled job) indices by UK NUTS2 and NUTS3 subregions

 - Subregional Productivity: Productivity Hours and Productivity Jobs by Local Enterprise Partnerships